Jessica-Sand/profile-card-component-main/README.md

 ### What I learned

-I learned how to center the elements in the middle of the screen something that I never know to do.
-And I learned how to do pixel perfect, I hope so.
+Nothing in particular.

 ### Continued development

-I would like to improve my css knowledge to avoid wasting time in research just to style simple things.
+I just want to improve my CSS skills.

 ### Useful resources

 - [Resource 1](https://www.joshwcomeau.com/css/custom-css-reset/) - I wanted to use a reset style different from the one I use to use.
-- [Resource 2](https://www.joshwcomeau.com/css/pixel-perfection/) - This is an amazing article which helped me finally to understand how to be pixel perfect.
+- [Resource 2](https://cssgenerator.org/box-shadow-css-generator.html) - Helps me to make de right box shadow.

 ## Author